Last updated on July 27th, 2024 at 10:18 pm

 Jim is the gentleman caller for Laura.
 Laura attracted him in high school.
 He is a handsome and charming young boy.
 In his high school days, Jim was a famous athlete.
 Now he is working as a shipping clerk at the shoe warehouse with Tom.
 In contrast to the other characters in the play, Jim has a different personality.
 He is loyal enough to his work and does not want to escape from the real world, unlike Tom.

-When Tom invites Jim to Amanda’s apartment for dinner, he knows that Laura knew Jim in high school, but he is unaware that Laura had a lot of affection for Jim.
+When Tom invites Jim to Amanda’s apartment for dinner, he knows that Laura knew Jim in high school, but he is unaware that Laura has a lot of affection for Jim.
 Ultimately Jim makes everyone frustrated by acknowledging he has to exit Amanda’s apartment to return to his fiancee.

 Mr. Wingfield